 The camera field of view is modelled as a square and the corresponding observable surface of Mars is computed as the region enclosed within the four corners of this square projected onto the surface of a spherical Mars.
 A dust devil is detected if it falls within this visible surface element on Mars.
 In our simulations, all the orbits are sampled at one minute time intervals.
-Thus if the lead spacecraft detects an event in, say, camera position 1, it can communicate to the second spacecraft to slew from its current camera position to camera position 1 in order to reimage the dust devil event one minute later, thus enabling the dust devil time history to be recorded.
-Similarly, the second spacecraft can communicate to the following one to slew to the same position, and so on.
+Thus, if the lead spacecraft detects an event in, say, camera position 1, it can communicate the detection to the second spacecraft, whose on-board scheduler can decide to slew from its current camera position to camera position 1 in order to re-image the dust devil event one minute later - thus enabling the dust devil time history to be recorded.
+Similarly, the second spacecraft can communicate to the following one so its scheduler can, in turn, command a slew to the same position, and so on.
 If the lead spacecraft detects a dust devil event and the second spacecraft also detects an event, then the on-board scheduler, running in real-time, will determine which positions the following spacecraft should slew to in order to maximize the total number of follow-on dust devil observations.